bteapot/Trista-DPI/README.md

 Optionally, back up copies of all changed files can be made, including the InDesign publication.
 When the file names from different folders are identical, unique number are added to file names.

+Backups created more than month ago can be automatically deleted if desired.

 Installation
 ------------